-5 Mistakes to Avoid Making When Polishing Granite
+The Most Common Mistakes When Polishing Granite

 Natural-stone surfaces always look better after they have been polished.
 In the case of granite, this is a stone that practically demands a polished finish when installed as countertops, vertical panels, and decorative back splashes.
 Polishing granite can be accomplished on a do-it-yourself basis as long as the following mistakes are avoided.

 Polish should not be applied to granite floor tiles that get a fair amount of foot traffic, particularly in spaces such as the kitchen and bathrooms where there may be a higher risk of slipping and falling.
 Granite flooring should be cleaned and resealed but not polished.